Alvin Langdon Coburn: Symbolist period (1906–1912)

 The years 1906–07 were some of the most prolific and important for Coburn.
 He began 1906 by having one-man shows at the Royal Photographic Society (accompanied by a catalog with a preface by George Bernard Shaw) and at the Liverpool Amateur Photographic Association.
 In July five more gravures were published in Camera Work (No. 15).
 At the same time he began to study photogravure printing at the London County Council School of Photo-Engraving.
 It was during this time that Coburn made one of his most famous portraits, that of George Bernard Shaw posing nude as Rodin's The Thinker.

 In the summer he cruised round the Mediterranean and traveled to Paris, Rome and Venice in the fall while working on frontispieces for an American edition of Henry James' novels.
 While in Paris he saw Steichen's Autochrome color photographs and learned the process from him.

-By 1907 Coburn was so well established in his career that Shaw called him "the greatest photographer in the world," although he was only 24 years old at the time.
+By 1907, Coburn was so well established in his career that Shaw called him "the greatest photographer in the world," although he was only 24 years old at the time.
 He continued his success by having a one-man show at Stieglitz's prestigious Little Galleries of the Photo-Secession in New York and by organizing an international exhibition of photography at the New English Art Galleries in London.
-At the request of American art collector Charles Lang Freer, Coburn briefly returned to the U.S. so he could photograph Freer's large collection of oriental art and Whistler prints.
+At the request of American art collector Charles Lang Freer, Coburn briefly returned to the U.S. so he could photograph Freer's large collection of oriental art and James McNeill Whistler prints.
 Coburn became captivated with the "exotic" style of the oriental artists, and it began to have an influence in both his thinking and his photography.

 In January 1908, twelve more of Coburn's photographs were published in Camera Work (No. 21).
 In the same issue there was an anonymous article that leveled some harsh words at him:

-Coburn has been a favored child throughout his career… No other photographer has been so extensively exploited nor so generally eulogized.
+Coburn has been a favored child throughout his career...
+No other photographer has been so extensively exploited nor so generally eulogized.
 He enjoys it all; is amused at the conflicting opinions about him and his work, and, like all strong individuals, is conscious that he knows best what he wants and what he is driving at.
 Being talked about is his only recreation.